 Oatmeal, Milk and Honey is a classic soap to make.
 It’s one of the first soaps that I made when I first started to make soap.
 This method of milk soapmaking is a bit different than the other method where we used frozen milk in the lye solution.
 This method uses equal amounts of lye and water for the solution and then another equal amount of milk is added to the oils.
 Some people find this method easier when soaping with milk.
 You can use this method for any type of milk including goat, cow, hemp, coconut, soy, oat…etc.

 In standard milk soapmaking you typically freeze your milk into ice cubes and use them for your lye solution.
-This helps keep the temps of the lye solution down and the milk from burning.
-It can still cause issues such as burning and burnt fat (from the milk) leaving specs in your soap.
-Not always…but it can happen.
+This helps keep the temps of the lye solution down.
+Milk soap turns orange because of the lye reacting to the sugars in the milk.

 In the “Milk in Oil” method…you make a lye solution with equal parts lye and water.
 Then you add another equal part milk to the oils before you add the lye solution.
-This prevents milk fat from burning in the lye solution.
+This prevents the lye reacting with the sugars too much.
 You also don’t have to go through the hassle of freezing your milk.
 For some people it is just easier to do.

 Let’s make soap!